Aejkatappaja/Wikipedia-SearchBar/README.md

 # WikiRocket 🚀

-Training exercise about creating a Wikipadia SearchBar using Next.js / TypeScript and TailWind drived by Dave Gray.
+Training exercise about creating a Wikipedia SearchBar using Next.js / TypeScript and TailWind drived by Dave Gray.

 Learning how Next.js works with "Route/Pages" system, and fetching data in Next.js.